Guy Chamberlin: Family and later years

 Chamberlin was married twice.
 He married Lucile B. Lees in 1919.
 They had a daughter, Patricia, born in 1923.
 Chamberlin and his first wife were divorced.
 In 1941, he was married to Bernyce Gertrude Weekes.

 After retiring from football, was a salesman in Cleveland for several years.
 He returned to Blue Springs in 1932, where he managed his father's farm.
 In 1948, he moved to Nebraska City, Nebraska, where he owned and operated a Ford-Ferguson agricultural equipment dealership.
 In 1954 or 1955, he sold the Ford-Ferguson business and moved to Lincoln, Nebraska, where he was employed as a guard at the Nebraska State Reformatory.
 He retired in 1962.

 Chamberlin died in 1967 at age 73 in Lincoln, Nebraska.
-Per Chamberlin's request, his body was cremated, and his ashes were either spread in his hometown, Blue Springs, Nebraska, or placed near the Schiller linden tree north of Architectural Hall on the University of Nebraska–Lincoln campus.
+Per Chamberlin's request, his body was cremated, and his ashes were spread in his hometown, Blue Springs, Nebraska.